RebeccaBonato/Master-Projects-/ISLES22/README.md

 ## :card_file_box: Files and contents

 The final project related files are under 'ISLES22'.
-Since we used different methods to find the best models, we have coded diffferent types of main.
+Since we used different methods to find the best models, we organized them in different types of main.py.
+Here you can find the the folder with the [final report](https://github.com/RebeccaBonato/Master-Projects-/blob/main/ISLES22/text/ISLES2022.pdf) containing the best results achieved.
+In the appendix other attempts are organized in a table.

-Loader.py: This file contains the function used to load, save, divide, and modify the images.
+[Loader.py](https://github.com/RebeccaBonato/Master-Projects-/blob/main/ISLES22/loader.py): This file contains the function used to load, save, divide, and modify the images.

-Model.py: This file contains the U-Net and the loss functions.
+[Model.py](https://github.com/RebeccaBonato/Master-Projects-/blob/main/ISLES22/model.py): This file contains the U-Net and the loss functions.

-Plot.py: This file contains the functions to plot the results.
+[Plot.py](https://github.com/RebeccaBonato/Master-Projects-/blob/main/ISLES22/plot.py): This file contains the functions to plot the results.

-Main_basic.py: This file allows to run the basic model.
+[Main_basic.py](https://github.com/RebeccaBonato/Master-Projects-/blob/main/ISLES22/main_basic.py): This file allows to run the basic model.

-Main_boundary.py: This file allows to run the model using weighted dice coefficient loss for boundary masks.
+[Main_boundary.py](https://github.com/RebeccaBonato/Master-Projects-/blob/main/ISLES22/main_boundary.py): This file allows to run the model using weighted dice coefficient loss for boundary masks.

-Main_autocontext.py: This file allows to run the model using the autocontext.
+[Main_autocontext.py](https://github.com/RebeccaBonato/Master-Projects-/blob/main/ISLES22/main_autocontext.py): This file allows to run the model using the autocontext.

-Main_adc.py: This file allows to run the model adding ADC images.
+[Main_adc.py](https://github.com/RebeccaBonato/Master-Projects-/blob/main/ISLES22/main_adc.py): This file allows to run the model adding ADC images.

-dataset-ISLES22: This folder contains the data-set.
+[dataset-ISLES22](https://github.com/RebeccaBonato/Master-Projects-/tree/main/ISLES22/dataset-ISLES22): This folder contains the data-set.

-autocontext: This folder is needed to save the data during autocontext.
+[autocontext](https://github.com/RebeccaBonato/Master-Projects-/tree/main/ISLES22/autocontext): This folder is needed to save the data during autocontext.

-text: This folder contains the report and the appendix with the table of main results.